The J-invariant over splitting fields of Tits algebras: -invariant of algebras with involutions

 Let $X$ be the variety of totally isotropic ideals in $(A, \sigma)$ of reduced dimension $n$ (the variety $X$ is the twisted form of the variety of maximal totally isotropic subspaces of a quadratic form).
-Since the discriminant of $\sigma$ is trivial, the variety $X$ has two connected components $X_+$ and $X_-$ corresponding to the components $C_+$ and $C_-$ of the Clifford algebra $C(A, \sigma)$.
-Note that $X_+$ and $X_-$ are projective homogeneous under the action of the group $\PGO^+(A,\sigma)$.
+Since the discriminant of $\sigma$ is trivial, the variety $X$ has two connected components $X^+$ and $X^-$ corresponding to the components $C_+$ and $C_-$ of the Clifford algebra $C(A, \sigma)$.
+The varieties $X^+$ and $X^-$ are projective homogeneous under the action of the group $\PGO^+(A,\sigma)$.